 Would you let a heart surgeon perform a lung transplant on you or a loved one?
 My guess is that you would prefer a surgeon specializing in lung transplants and not one with much less or no experience.
 Otherwise, the margins of error are simply estimated too great.
 Consequently, such functional crossovers are not expected of surgeons, nor allowed.
 What if we apply this analogy to organizational change processes?

 Would you let a leader of business as usual lead a major change process in your organization?
 It’s done all the time, and this functional crossover is frequently an expected responsibility.
 The results are clear.
 More than half of the ‘patients’ die or suffer severe drawbacks.
 The numbers speak for themselves: 54-60% of organizations fail major organizational change processes (depending on how it is measured – research shows up to 70% failure rates).

 We have the knowledge needed to lower this percentage drastically and assure much higher success rates with organizational change processes.
 In fact, if your organization is facing a major organizational change process right now, we can specifically advise you so that it will likely succeed.
 There is only one simple, yet difficult hurdle still to overcome:

-To resume: both willingness and the ability to analyze, understand and incorporate human dynamics into the strategic planning, are prerequisites for success.
+To resume: both willingness and the ability to analyze, understand, and incorporate human dynamics into strategic planning, are prerequisites for success.
 The first obstacle, which organizations that fail change processes face is the need to change their approach.